julianchurchill/incremental-space-explorer/README.md

 ### Publish Web App

-Run `flutter build web`.
+Run `flutter clean` and then `flutter build web --base-href="/IncrementalTest/"`.
 The output will go to `build\web`.
 Copy the contents of that folder to https://github.com/julianchurchill/IncrementalTest and commit/push to main.
 GitHub will publish the contents of the repository upon a push to main and the new version of the web app will be available at https://julianchurchill.github.io/IncrementalTest/.

 ## TODO